-Momentum of inertia with respect to the given coordinate system.
+Moment of inertia with respect to the given coordinate system.

 For space segment equipment with simple shapes, the centre of gravity location and momenta of inertia can be determined by calculation.

 ECSS-E-ST-10-03_0750127

 The space segment equipment shall be in launch configuration, unless this configuration cannot be reproduced on ground.